bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 No objectives, no key results.
 2022, here I come!

 [^1]: Probably because I spent a good chunk of it enjoying my long overdue sabbatical from work.
+[^2]: Around that time I sold my last custom built desktop and I started to use docked laptops as a replacement for desktops.
+I was also using a mac mini at home for a while, but it's a desktop in name only.